 A shoulder shrug indicates, "I don't care"/"What does it matter?", "I don't know", or "What could I do?/What choice did I have?"

-During 1:15 as she says, "... because I wrote it and ...", Melania looks to her right and slightly down.
-Looking in this quadrant in right-hand dominant individuals is very often correlated with an emotional overtones of sadness, regret and other forms of emotional discomfort.
+During 1:15 as she says, "... because I wrote it and ...", Melania looks to her right, blinks, and looks slightly down.
+Looking in this quadrant in right-hand dominant individuals is very often correlated with emotional overtones of sadness, regret and other forms of emotional discomfort.
 For her to look in this direction (and AWAY from Lauer) the instant she says "...
 I ...", strongly implies deception.

 Importantly, Melania is also stuttering and again, she's looking away from Lauer.

 Also of profound significance here is Donald Trump's body language.
 The instant after Melania says, "... because I wrote it ..." - HE TURNS AWAY.
 Donald Trump knew his wife was lying.
 Note he keeps his same facial expression - but we see a change manifested elsewhere on his body.
 This is an excellent example of what in nonverbal parlance is termed "Leakage".